Help Center

 Sequence Options

-• Compression — Adjusts the file size vs. encoding speed tradeoff for PNG and EXR (DWAA/DWAB).
+• Compression — Adjusts the file size vs. encoding speed tradeoff for sequence exports.
+EXR supports professional compression options including DWAA and DWAB.

 • Bit Depth — 8-bit for standard workflows, 16-bit for high-dynamic-range detail (available for PNG, EXR, and TIFF).